Nice to meet you.

 1. Input Embedding

-The input embedding or the word embedding layer breaks the input sequence into process tokens and assigns a continuous vector representation to every token.
+The input embedding or the word embedding layer breaks the input sequence into process tokens and assigns a continuous vector value to every token.

 For example, If you are trying to translate “How are you” into German, each word of this arrangement will be assigned a vector number.
 You can refer to this layer as the “Vlookup” table of learned information.